bhubr/react-simple-oauth2-login/README.md

 `{object}`

 This allows you to pass extra query parameters to the OAuth2 login screen.
 Some providers allow additional parameters.
 See [issue #39 on the repo](https://github.com/bhubr/react-simple-oauth2-login/issues/39) for more details.
-If you want to add `prompt=consent` to the query string, you need to pass `extraParams={{ prompt: consent }}` as a prop.
+If you want to add `prompt=consent` to the query string, you need to pass `extraParams={{ prompt: 'consent' }}` as a prop.

 #### `render`